artermi/artermi.github.io/note.md

 In the first hand, I wanted to type everything in Hackmd, since markdown is easy and beautify.
 However, I later found out markdown compiles very slow if it contains a lot of mathematic notations.

-I now type everything in pdf file (with Overleaf).
+I now type everything in pdf file (with Overleaf or my iPad Handwriting).

 ### Academic